Rantanen/eslint-plugin-xss/docs/rules/no-location-href-assign.md

 ```

-The following patterns are not warnings:
+The following patterns are not errors:

 ```js
 // this rule ensures that you are calling escape function before location.href assignment